Joy-Dorcas/Epileptic-Seizure-Classification/README.md

 #### Combined Features
 - Merge temporal and spectral features
 - Create comprehensive feature set for classification

+# Why FFT and UMAP Are Applied to EEG Training

+## 1. Why FFT Is Applied
+- EEG is a **time-domain signal** (voltage vs time).
+- Seizures and other brain activities often show up as differences in **frequency patterns** (like strong spikes in delta, theta, alpha, beta, gamma bands).

+**Problem:** Time signals are messy and noisy.
+**Solution:** Use **FFT (Fast Fourier Transform)** to convert EEG from time domain → frequency domain.

+- This highlights which frequencies are active and how much power they carry.

+**Example:**
+- A seizure EEG might show a sudden burst of high-frequency activity.
+- FFT makes that easier to detect by turning the waveform into a **spectrum**.

+So, FFT provides **frequency-based features** (band power, peaks, ratios) that models use as input.

+## 2. Why UMAP Is Applied
+- After FFT, you often get **hundreds or thousands of features**:
+  - Many electrodes × many frequency bins × many time windows.

+- This makes the feature space **high-dimensional** and harder for a model to train on efficiently.

+**Problem:** Too many features → risk of overfitting, slow training.
+**Solution:** Use **UMAP** to reduce dimensions while keeping the structure of the data.

+UMAP projects EEG features (from FFT or other methods) into **2D or 3D embeddings** where:
+- Seizure and non-seizure clusters separate more clearly.
+- Patterns become easier for classifiers to learn.
+- Data visualization is possible (you can literally see seizure vs normal brain states).

 ### 3. Model Development